 Polycystic ovary syndrome (PCOS) is a complex endocrine condition that affects a good percentage of women of reproductive age.
 There are a lot of symptoms that come with PCOS, but you can’t actually diagnose PCOS by symptoms alone.
-Instead, doctors will look at a lot of different factors like your medical history, the results of physical exams, and your hormone levels.
+Instead, doctors diagnose patients with PCOS by looking at a lot of different factors, like their medical history, the results of physical exams, something called the Rotterdam Criteria, and their hormone levels.
 That last one is a big one!

 Since PCOS is an endocrine disorder, that means the primary issue is with hormones.
-Imbalances in various hormones set off a chain reaction that prompt tons of symptoms from hair loss and weight gain to anxiety and infertility.
-In the past we’ve talked about AMH, testosterone, and progesterone, but today we’re talking about prolactin and how PCOS affects this important hormone.
+Imbalances in various hormones set off a chain reaction that prompt tons of symptoms, from hair loss and weight gain to anxiety and infertility.
+In the past, we’ve talked about AMH, testosterone, progesterone, and even luteinizing hormone (LH) levels, but today we’re talking about prolactin levels and how PCOS affects this important hormone.

 What You Need to Know About Prolactin Levels in PCOS